vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_1.md

 }
 ```

-Finally we fill out the `ModuleInfo` for this module (boilerplate).
+Finally we fill out the `ModuleInfo` for this module.
 ```
 const ModuleInfo module_info =
 {